deanishe/alfred-searchio/README.md

 ### Ask, Amazon, Yahoo! ###

 Ask.com, Amazon and Yahoo! do not provide language-specific search suggestions/results, but rather region-specific ones.
-In many cases, this won't make a difference (e.g. `--language de` and `--language fr` will provide German and French results respectively), however the behaviour is different in some cases, e.g. `uk` means "United Kingdom", not "Ukrainian".
+In many cases, this won't make a difference (e.g. `--lang de` and `--lang fr` will provide German and French results respectively), however the behaviour is different in some cases, e.g. `uk` means "United Kingdom", not "Ukrainian".

 ### Wikia.com ###

 Wikia.com is a special case.
-Instead of languages or regions, the `--language` option is used to set a specific wiki, e.g. `--language gameofthrones` will search `gameofthrones.wikia.com`.
+Instead of languages or regions, the `--lang` option is used to set a specific wiki, e.g. `--lang gameofthrones` will search `gameofthrones.wikia.com`.

-You *must* specify a `--language` option for Wikia searches.
+You *must* specify a `--lang` option for Wikia searches.

 ## Examples ##